-I get an awful lot of questions about Invisalign via my comments forms.
-These are some of the most frequent.
+I get an awful lot of questions about Invisalign via my comments forms so I decided to set up an Invisalign FAQ to answer them.
 If you have any others that you really think should be here please comment below and I will add them to the list.
 Also, if you think I have got something wrong please let me know that too!

 A. I get so, so many emails about this and to be honest the answer varies.
 There are three Invisalign systems: Invisalign full, Invisalign express and Invisalign teen.
 Invisalign full and teen are the full Invisalign system including refinements used to treat adults or teenagers with orthodontic problems.
 Invisalign full is the most commonly used system.
 Invisalign express is for very minor orthodontic problems where very few aligners are required.